cgrindel/rules_spm/doc/references.md

 | Name  | Description | Default Value |
 | :------------- | :------------- | :------------- |
 | <a id="references.split-ref_str"></a>ref_str |  A valid reference <code>string</code>.   |  none |

+**RETURNS**

+A `tuple` where the first item is the reference type, the second is the package name, and the third is the item name.

 <a id="#references.create_target_ref"></a>